cyc0rpion/DeCryptoSuite/README.md

 <h5>How to Install:</h5>

-_You can install it through gitclone or Download it._
+_You can install it through gitclone or download it._
-_There is no need to install and configure DeCryptoSuite._
+_You don't need to install aor configure DeCryptoSuite._
+_Just download it and start using._

   1. Move to DecryptoSuite Directory.
   1. Launch DCSGraphical.py.